PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/README.md

 With this Extension
 ![image](https://github.com/PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/assets/40719899/a395f347-f1eb-441c-970d-ed09718f2bf2)

-Tooltip - show by default - You can turn off and on via extension settings
+Tooltip - show by default - You can turn it off and on via extension settings
 ![image](https://github.com/PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/assets/40719899/4af3c901-247b-4382-bb9c-17e77e7e0ecd)

-You can customize the tooltip styling via extension's `stylesheet.css` file, example code
+You can customize the tooltip styling via the extension's `stylesheet.css` file, for example code

 ```
 .brng-out-ext-tooltip {